peter-hristov/arrange-and-traverse-algorithm/README.md

 # Introduction

 Welcome to the RS explorer project folder.
 The following build instructions have been tested on Ubuntu 22.04 and Ubuntu 24.04.
 For other Linux distrbutions almost the same steps should work.
-This project has been build on top the github source code for the arrange and traverse algorithm[1].
+This project has been build on top the GitHub source code for the arrange and traverse algorithm [1].

 This application has the following dependencies: